We use first-party analytics cookies to improve our calculators. Any advertising or third-party cookies are described in our Privacy Policy.

 Founder & CEO

-10+ Years UAE ExperienceDomain & Digital BusinessDLD & RERA Compliance
+8+ Years in the UAEDomain & Digital BusinessDLD & RERA Compliance

 Varun founded Yalla Calculators to help UAE residents make informed financial decisions.
 Based in the UAE since 2018, he has firsthand experience with property purchases, DLD fees, mortgage rules, and cost-of-living planning.
 His background in software and digital business (13+ years) drives the accuracy and regulatory alignment of our property and mortgage tools.
 Varun is not affiliated with other professionals who share the same name; he operates from Dubai/Sharjah and maintains editorial independence across all calculators.